-The Business Mapping feature is used to create a special type of 'synthetic' dimension that once configured can then be utilised throughout Cloudability.
+The Business Mapping feature is used to create a special type of 'synthetic' dimension that once configured can then be utilized throughout Cloudability.
 Custom dimensions created using Business Mapping statements are called Business Dimensions.
 The reason for this name is that these are dimensions that you use to map to concepts within your business, instead of being direct cloud or billing concepts.
 At the heart of Business Dimensions is providing a means to bucket your cloud cost and usage data beyond what you can with native cloud mechanisms.
-You can think of Business Dimensions as having similar properties to vendor tags but with far more flexibility - indeed there's a good chance that some of your mappings will partially rely on vendor tags.
+You can think of Business Dimensions as having similar properties to vendor tags but with far more flexibility.
+Indeed, there's a good chance that some of your mappings will partially rely on vendor tags.
 Business Mapping as a feature has a remarkable amount of inbuilt dexterity and therefore our customers will find a myriad of uses for them.
-Begin by thinking about concepts that exist within your business that you need to overlay on top of your cloud spend, workout a strategy to map them and then implement within Cloudability.
+Begin by thinking about concepts that exist within your business that you need to overlay on top of your cloud spend, work out a strategy to map them and then implement within Cloudability.

 Here are some example use cases:

 - Compliance - For example identify each cost item as compliant or not based on attributes like tags, location or type